ZarnackGroup/majiq_splicing_analysis_pipeline/docs/usage.md

 ### Setting up IRFinder-S

-IRFinder-S processes are per defualt configured to utilize the Docker image provided by the [IRFinder-S repository](https://github.com/RitchieLabIGH/IRFinder/wiki/Download-and-Install).
+IRFinder-S processes are per default configured to utilize the Docker image provided by the [IRFinder-S repository](https://github.com/RitchieLabIGH/IRFinder/wiki/Download-and-Install).
 If you wish to use a different method follow the instructions on how to install IRFinder-S from source in the [IRFinder-S repository](https://github.com/RitchieLabIGH/IRFinder/wiki/Download-and-Install) and create a custom config file as described for MAJIQ above.

 ## Samplesheet input